Flufeme 150 mg capsule

 - rash, itching or hives on the skin.

-Do not take this medicine if you are taking cisapride, a medicine used to treat stomach problems.
+Do not take this medicine if you are taking any of the following medicines:

 Do not take this medicine if you are pregnant or suspect you are pregnant.
 It may affect your developing baby if you take it during pregnancy.